RakhimovY/AiChatFront/docs/subscription-feature.md

 ### Backend Components

-- `SubscriptionController`: Handles subscription-related API requests.
+- `SubscriptionController`: Handles subscription-related API requests (subscriptions management, cancellation, etc.).
+- `PolarWebhookController`: Handles webhook events from Polar (subscription creation, updates, cancellation, etc.).
 - `SubscriptionService`: Manages subscription data and business logic.
 - `Subscription`: Model for storing subscription data.
 - `SubscriptionRepository`: Data access for subscriptions.
+- `PolarWebhookEvent`: DTO for Polar webhook events.

 ### API Endpoints

 - `GET /api/subscriptions`: Get all subscriptions for the authenticated user.
 - `GET /api/subscriptions/active`: Get active subscriptions for the authenticated user.
+- `GET /api/subscriptions/status`: Check subscription status for the authenticated user.
 - `POST /api/subscriptions/cancel`: Cancel a subscription.
-- `POST /api/subscriptions/webhook`: Webhook endpoint for Polar subscription events.
+- `POST /polar/webhook`: Webhook endpoint for Polar subscription events (replaces the old `/subscriptions/webhook` endpoint).
 - `POST /api/subscriptions/notify`: Manual notification endpoint for subscription events.

 ### Frontend API Routes

-- `POST /api/subscription/webhook`: Receives webhook events from Polar and forwards them to the backend.
+- `POST /api/subscription/webhook`: Receives webhook events from Polar and forwards them to the backend endpoint `/polar/webhook`.
 Uses the `Webhooks` function from `@polar-sh/nextjs` for signature verification and event handling.
 - `POST /api/subscription/notify`: Notifies the backend about a subscription when the webhook might not be received.
 - `POST /api/subscription/checkout`: Creates a checkout session and returns the redirect URL.
 Uses the `Checkout` function from `@polar-sh/nextjs` to handle the checkout process.
+- `GET /api/subscriptions/status`: Checks the subscription status for the authenticated user and returns comprehensive information about their subscriptions.
+- `GET /api/subscriptions`: Gets all subscriptions for the authenticated user.
+- `GET /api/subscriptions/active`: Gets active subscriptions for the authenticated user.
+- `POST /api/subscriptions/cancel`: Cancels a subscription.

+### Server-Side Subscription Tracking

+The subscription feature uses a server-side approach to track subscription status, which provides the following benefits:

+1. **Reliability**: Subscription data is stored in the database, not in localStorage or other client-side storage mechanisms
+2. **Security**: Sensitive subscription information is kept on the server
+3. **Consistency**: All clients see the same subscription status
+4. **Persistence**: Subscription status persists across sessions and devices

+The flow for tracking subscription status is:

+1. When a user initiates a subscription, they are redirected to Polar's checkout page
+2. After successful payment, Polar sends a webhook to our webhook endpoint
+3. The webhook handler forwards the event to the backend
+4. The backend stores the subscription data in the database
+5. The frontend can query the subscription status at any time using the `/subscriptions/status` endpoint

+This approach eliminates the need for client-side storage of subscription data and ensures that the subscription status is always up-to-date.

 ### Integration with @polar-sh/nextjs